Adila9977/Multimodal_Cardiovascular_Aging/WGS analysis/README.md

 ## Association analysis using STAARpipeline

-The association analyses included 21,734 participants from the non-CVD and CVD cohorts with available multimodal cardiovascular phenotypes, WGS data, and covariates.
+The association analyses included 21,734 participants from the non-CVD and CVD cohorts with available multimodal cardiovascular aging phenotypes, WGS data, and covariates.

 ### Step 1: Fit the STAAR null model